MingshiYangUIUC/Math-Minecraft-Squid-Workshop-Project/README.md

 # Math-Minecraft-Squid-Workshop-Project
-Minecraft math helper by Mingshi Yang.
+Minecraft math helper by Mingshi Yang - Squid Workshop. \
 Minecraft 1.13+ is supported, you may check [here](https://minecraft.fandom.com/wiki/Data_pack#Pack_format) and set the [pack.mcmeta](Math-Datapack-Squid-Workshop/pack.mcmeta) file according to your game version.